thecloudrazor/pipex/README.md

 - cmd1 << limiter | cmd1 | cmd2 | cmd3 | ... | cmdn >> outfile

 The single angle bracket will overwite the entire file, but the double angle bracket will append after the file.

+## current status of the project
+This uploaded version of the project:
+- DOES NOT handle exit codes properly.
+I leave it up to you to do research and fix them.
+- DOES NOT handle $ in any way
+- DOES NOT handle {}, [], (), *
+- DOES handle ' and " inside commands.